Emi Buendia could be the next big thing with Norwich but he was shaped by relegation in Spain

 "If you ask me whether I can see Emi playing in the Premier League in the short-term, then my answer is absolutely yes," says De la Barrera.
 "It's only a matter of time until he takes that step into football of the highest level.
 That could be in the Premier League with Norwich, or in any other top league in Europe."

-For now, though, his sole priority is to help Norwich secure a seventh consecutive Championship victory when they face QPR on Saturday.
+For now, though, his sole priority is to help Norwich secure an eighth consecutive Championship victory when they face QPR on Saturday.
 It would be no great surprise to see another addition to the Emi Buendia highlight reel at Carrow Road.

 If you're reading on skysports.com comment below to get involved in the debate, but please adhere to our House Rules.
 If you wish to report any comment, simply click on the down arrow next to the offending comment and click 'Report'.